-Nausea, vomiting, constipation, lightheadedness, dizziness, drowsiness, headache, or trouble sleeping may occur.
+Nausea, vomiting, constipation, lightheadedness, dizziness, drowsiness, headache, increased urination, or trouble sleeping may occur.
 If any of these effects persist or worsen, tell your doctor or pharmacist promptly.

 To prevent constipation, eat a diet adequate in fiber, drink plenty of water, and exercise.
 Consult your pharmacist for help in selecting a laxative (such as a stimulant type with stool softener).